TerrainBento/terrainbento/docs/index.rst

 .. _GitHub repository: https://github.com/TerrainBento/terrainbento

 The goal of terrainbento is to make it easier to create alternative Earth surface dynamics models.
-The package has six main parts that support this goal.
+The package has seven main parts that support this goal.
 First, a model base class called :py:class:`ErosionModel` contains the functionality required across models (e.g. reading in input files, writing